Congregation Kol Shalom Board

 Email: Kol Shalom President

-Carrie is excited to be joining the Board of Congregation Kol Shalom.
-She is nearing retirement from Johnson & Johnson, where she worked in a variety of leadership positions in their medical device businesses in California over the past 20+ years.
-Carrie and her husband Ed, have been part-time residents of Bainbridge Island since 2013, only now completing their transition to year round residency.
-She will be retiring from J&J this December.
-As a member of Congregation Beth Emek, her previous synagogue in Pleasanton CA, Carrie served in several leadership roles, including President, VP Finance, Treasurer, and Chair of the Caring Committee.
-Her Judaism is inseparably tied to Tikkun Olam, and addressed through her work as a Board member of WISER, a boarding high school for girls in rural Kenya, and involvement in STEM education in an urban school district in Southern California.
-Carrie looks forward to extending her involvement in STEM education for both boys and girls in Bainbridge and North Kitsap.
+Carrie grew up on the East Coast, but relocated to Northern California in 1996.
+She and her husband purchased their home on Bainbridge Island in 2013, but took several years to retire and transition to life on the Island.
+Carrie retired from Johnson & Johnson in 2018, where she worked in a variety of leadership positions in their medical device businesses in California for the past 20+ years.
+As a member of Congregation Beth Emek, her previous synagogue in Pleasanton, CA, Carrie served in several leadership roles, including President, VP Finance, Treasurer, and Chair of the Caring Committee.
+Her Judaism is inseparably tied to Tikkun Olam and Gemilut Chasadim, which are embodied through her work as a Board member of WISER, a residential high school for girls in rural Kenya, and her involvement in STEM education.
+Carrie loves engaging in all of the outdoor activities available in the Pacific Northwest, especially boating, hiking and bicycling.

 Vice President: Asaph Glosser (2018-2021)